jawebada/libmbb/docs/Tests.md

 The test case function must return a string and its name must begin with `test_`.
 It must return 0 if no error occured.
-The `MUNT_ASSERT(EXPRESSION)` macro makes the test case function return a string if `EXPRESSION` is false.
+The `MUNT_ASSERT(EXPRESSION)` macro is used for the actual test assertions.
+It makes the test case function return a string if `EXPRESSION` is false.

 Have a look at *libmbb*'s own [tests](../tests) as an example.